Coloring Square-free Berge Graphs

 For $i \neq j$, let $O_{ij}$ be the set of vertices that are not major with respect to $L(H')$ and are complete to $(T'_i \cup T'_j)\setminus R'_{ij}$.
 In particular, $r_{12}$ ($=r_{21}$) is in $O_{12}$ and $m$ is in $O_{34}$, so $O_{12}$ and $O_{34}$ are non-empty.
 Every vertex in $M^*\setminus M$ is complete to $\{r_{13},r_{32},r_{42}, r_{41}\}$ and has no other neighbor outside of $R_{34}$ in $L(H)$.
 Moreover, since $G$ is square-free, every such vertex is adjacent to every $12$-rung of length $0$.

-Clearly $m$ is minor with respect to $L(H_1')$.
-Suppose it is also minor with respect to $L(H_1)$.
+Clearly $m$ is non-major with respect to $L(H_1')$.
+Suppose it is also non-major with respect to $L(H_1)$.
 Then by symmetric argument applied to $L(H)$ and $L(H_1)$, it follows that $R$ is of even length.
 So we may assume that $\{ i,j\} =\{ 1,3\}$.
 But then $R_{24}$ must be of non-zero length, a contradiction.
 Thus (\ref{eq:alter}) holds.

 By (\ref{eq:alter}) all rungs in $S_{13}$ and $S_{24}$ have length $0$, and all rungs in $S_{23}$ and $S_{14}$ are odd.
 Also, $M^*\setminus M$ is complete to $N_{13} \cup N_{32} \cup N_{42} \cup N_{41}$ and to every zero-length rung in $S_{12}$ and has no other neighbor in $V(S,N) \setminus S_{34}$.
 Thus $M^*\setminus M\subseteq O_{34}$; and conversely, since $O_{34}$ is complete to $R_{12}$ (for otherwise $O_{34}\cup \{r_{12},r_{24},r_{13}\}$ would contain a square), we deduce that $O_{34}=M^*\setminus M$.
 We observe that if $R$ is any $14$-rung or $23$-rung, then $R$ has length at least $3$, for otherwise $R$ has length $1$ and $V(R)\cup\{r_{21},m\}$ induces a square.